 What’s Wrong with the Current Format?

-Realistically, there are only three main issues I have with what we currently have.
+Realistically, there are only three main issues I have with our current college football playoffs.
 But they all boil down to one overriding factor: I love good (I mean good) college football and hate having to wait to see it.

 Unnecessary Bowl Games